FIRST TIME MASSAGE: WHAT TO EXPECT

 - Be sure to let your therapist know if you have any heat sensitivity.
 Hot towels and table warmers are employed during most sessions.
 Our therapists take great care to ensure the temperature of any heated item(s) are not above a reasonably tolerable level.
 However, we are happy to “adjust the temperature” of the any heated item if you let us know.

 - Be sure to let your therapist know if you cannot “roll over” from a face down to face up position.
 Almost all sessions require you to “roll over” in order to provide full body massage coverage.
-During this brief change in your position, your therapist will not only verbally guide you – but also hold the covering sheet & blanket in a way that you can turn with comfort & confidence knowing your modesty is never compromised.
+During this brief change in your position, your therapist will verbally guide you while also holding all coverings in a way that you can turn with comfort & confidence knowing your modesty is never compromised.

-When you and your therapist have completed your initial assessment, your therapist will step out of the room.
-At that time, you will disrobe to your comfort level.
-Unless your therapist specifies otherwise, it is always acceptable to disrobe completely.
+After completion of the initial assessment, your therapist will step out of the room.
+At that time, disrobe to your comfort level.
+Unless your therapist specifies otherwise, or you are receiving Thai massage, it is always acceptable to disrobe completely.